 Every indexer is different and unique with their own interface, search capabilities and ways of indexing files found in Usenet newsgroups.
 But the general concepts in this example will apply to most indexers and help you no matter which indexer you ultimately choose.

-Top Tip - When browsing a category (or subcategory), we like to sort by the "Grabs" column as this tells us what content has been popular to download among NZB-Tortuga’s members.
+Top Tip - When browsing a category (or subcategory), we like to sort by the "Grabs" (or similar) column as this tells us what downloads have been popular among the indexer's members.